asaadsaad/CS472-Homework-07-Node-Modules/README.md

 The output folder has 31 thumbnails.
 Generated 0 new thumbnails.
 ```
-Use the [dotenv](https://www.npmjs.com/package/dotenv) module to save environment variables.
 Use the [@sendgrid/mail](https://www.npmjs.com/package/@sendgrid/mail) module and integrate it with your application to send the status email.